onderjan/machine-check-book/src/machine-check/ch6_domains.md

 concrete possibilities.
 In **machine-check**, it is guaranteed at least one of these possibilities definitely exists.

 For abstraction, **machine-check** currently uses the three-valued bit-vector (TVBV) domain, already seen in the [chapter on GUI](ch5_gui.md).
-This can be combined with an experimental *dual-interval* domain using machine-check feature `Zdual_interval`.
-This feature is also available in the systems provided in the next chapters.
+This can be combined with experimental *dual-interval* and *equality* domains using machine-check features `Zdual_interval` and `Zeq_domain`, respectively.
+These features are also available in the systems provided in the next chapters.

 ## Three-valued Bit-vector Domain